 The surname Hippken was first found in Norfolk and Suffolk, where the name was derived from "Hib and diminutive Hib-kin, sharpened to Hip and Hipkin."
 The Hundredorum Rolls of 1273 provide some of the earliest entries of early forms of the name: Hyppe (without surname), Norfolk; John Hyppe, Norfolk; and Lucia Hippo, Suffolk.
 Another source notes Lefsius Hippe as being listed in the same rolls in Suffolk and John Hipecok in the Assize Rolls of Somerset in 1243.

-Important Dates for the Hippken family
+Early History of the Hippken family

 This web page shows only a small excerpt of our Hippken research.
 Another 43 words (3 lines of text) covering the years 1273 and 1646 are included under the topic Early Hippken History in all our PDF Extended History products and printed products wherever possible.